ashokraj2011/GQL/README.md

    - Check that historical data files exist with the correct naming convention
    - Ensure records have proper `validFrom` and `validTo` fields

+6. **Health monitoring issues**:
+   - Verify the service is running and accessible
+   - Check that you have appropriate permissions to access system metrics
+   - On some systems, CPU load information might be limited or unavailable
+   - Resource metrics may be inaccurate in containerized environments

 ## 📊 Architecture Overview

 The system is built with the following components: